 The 1.646 is an all inclusive rate.
 What is the rate if restricted to product sold?

 There is a significant difference between a fully inclusive rate and a restricted rate.
-So which one is better to use?
+Which one is better to use?

 In general, it doesn’t matter.
 But the user must be consistent with which method they use.
 Also remember this is an activity ratio and therefore management is looking at a pattern.
-However, I will caution the reader to think this through.
+However, the reader must exercise caution and think this through.
 Labor has an impact on the formula.
 This impact can greatly distort the results.
 Same situation, same store, same month.
 Marty decides to hire his daughter part time for October.
 Lets see what happens if there is $600 less in product sales and $1,400 more in labor costs.
 All other attributes are the same including beginning and ending inventory.